Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Methods: Simulating mock catalogues

 \subsubsection{Shape noise}

 A further significant source of noise in a weak lensing analysis is the shape noise.
-Galaxies have an intrinsic ellipticity $\epsilon^{\mathrm{int}}$ which acts as an irreducible source of confusion when estimating the weak lensing-induced shape distortion $\gamma$.
-Under the assumption that galaxies have no preferred ellipticity on average, one can model the shape noise to be Gaussian-distributed with standard deviation $\sigma(\epsilon^{\mathrm{int}})$.
+Galaxies have an intrinsic ellipticity, $\epsilon^{\mathrm{int}}$, which acts as an irreducible source of confusion when estimating the weak lensing-induced shape distortion, $\gamma$.
+Under the assumption that galaxies have no preferred ellipticity on average, we can model the shape noise to be Gaussian-distributed with standard deviation $\sigma(\epsilon^{\mathrm{int}})$, known as the total ellipticity dispersion.

 We introduce this as an optional effect in our simulation by drawing shape noise error quantities from a Gaussian distribution with standard deviation $\sigma(\epsilon^{\mathrm{int}})$.
 This error is then attributed to each galaxy by adding the component $\sigma(\epsilon^{\mathrm{int}})/\sqrt{2}$ to each of the $\gamma_{1}(\bm{\theta})$ and $\gamma_{2}(\bm{\theta})$ galaxy observable values in the catalogue.